andrew-k-21-12/dependencies-fetcher/README.md

 ## To be done

-1. Make optional inclusion mode: via the repo or the local artifact.

-2. Refactor the Android modules (including sources).
+1. Refactor the Android modules (including sources).

-3. Revisit this doc.
+2. Revisit this doc.

-4. Clean-up the automation with the corresponding docs.
+3. Clean-up the automation with the corresponding docs.

-5. Perform basic QA.
+4. Perform basic QA.

-6. CICD via GitHub actions, tests, automatic artifact refreshing or buildSrc debugging (all that is very optional).
+5. CICD via GitHub actions, tests (all that is very optional).